masakiva/masakiva/README.md

 Thanks for visiting my Github profile!
 You can have a look at my repositories, which are mostly projects made for the [42 school](https://42.fr/en/homepage/) curriculum, in Paris and then in Tokyo.
 My most important projects are pinned just below this introduction ↓↓
+💡 I used multiple nicknames for my past commits : misc, pêle-mêle, komask and pusher.
+💡 Also, I moved from GitLab to GitHub recently, so the activity dashboard is not reliable.

 Here is an overview of the technologies I worked with so far:
 - Software development: